GluuFederation/docs-gg-prod/docs/source/admin-guide/enable-plugins.md

 ## Add Plugins on Route

-If you add plugins in Route entity then plugin will execute for only configured route.
+If you add plugins to a Route entity, the plugin will only execute for that route.

-For example: You created one service `test-service1` and it has two routes `route1` and `route2`.
-Then you added one plugin on route `route1`.
-When user request for `route1`, it will execute the plugin.
-When user request for `route2`, it **will not execute** the plugin.
-Because plugin added only for `route1`.
+For example: One service `test-service1` is created with two routes, `route1` and `route2`.
+One plugin is added on `route1`.
+When a user requests `route1`, it will execute the plugin, but **not** if the user requests `route2`.

 Below are the steps to enable plugins on the Route entity.